GabeScott/standard-works-vault/General Conference/2003 October - To the Women of the Church.md

 # To the Women of the Church

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the October session of the 2003 General Conference*

+>*Thank you for being the kind of people you are and doing the things you do.
+May the blessings of heaven rest upon you.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2003/10/to-the-women-of-the-church?lang=eng)